mesosphere/dcos-docs-site/pages/1.11/installing/evaluation/cloud-installation/gce/index.md

 ## Maintenance

 If you would like to add or remove private or public agents from your cluster, you can do so by telling Terraform your desired state and it will make the required changes.
-For example, if you have 2 private agents and 1 public agent in your `-var-file`,  you can override that flag by specifying the `-var` flag.
+For example, if you have two private agents and one public agent in your `-var-file`,  you can override that flag by specifying the `-var` flag.
 The `var` flag has higher priority than the `-var-file`.

 ### Adding agents